21st century: Knowledge and information

-The entire written works of humanity, from the beginning of recorded history to 2003, in all known languages, are estimated to be at five exabytes of data.
+The entire written works of humanity, from the beginning of recorded history to 2003, in all known languages, are estimated to amount to five exabytes of data.
 Since 2003, with the beginning of social media and "user-generated content", the same amount of data is created every two days.
-The growth of human knowledge and information continues at an exponential rate.
+With the AI boom of the 2020s gaining international prominence, as of 2024, mass-produced AI slop comprised over half of the Internet.

 Telecommunications in the early 21st century are much more advanced and universal than they were in the late 20th century.
-Only a few percent of the world's population were Internet users and cellular phone owners in the late 1990s; as of 2018, 55% of the world's population is online, and as of 2019, an estimated 67% own a cell phone.
-In the 2010s, artificial intelligence, mainly in the form of deep learning and machine learning, became more prevalent and is prominently used in Gmail and Google's search engine, in banking, with the military and other areas.
-In 2017, 14% of the world's population still lacked access to electricity.
+Only a few percent of the world's population were Internet users and cellular phone owners in the late 1990s; while as of 2023, 67% of the world's population is online, and 78% of all people aged 10 and above own a mobile phone.
+In the 2010s, artificial intelligence, mainly in the form of deep learning and machine learning, became more prevalent and in the early 2020s, with the rise of generative AI, the AI boom began.
+As of 2022, 8.6% of the world's population still lacked access to electricity.

 In 2001, Dennis Tito became the first space tourist, beginning the era of commercial spaceflight.
-Entrepreneurs Elon Musk and Richard Branson are working towards commercial space exploration, colonization and tourism, while China and India have made substantial strides in their space programs.
+Meanwhile China and India have made substantial strides in their space programs.
 On 3 January 2019, China landed a robotic spacecraft on the far side of the Moon, the first to do so.
+On 23 August 2023, with the Chandrayaan-3 Mission, India became the first country to touch down near the lunar south pole.

 Culture and politics

 War and violence have declined considerably compared to the 20th century, continuing the post-World War II trend called Long Peace.
+However, since the beginning of the 2020s, geopolitical tensions and wars have been rising across the world, as seen with the Russian invasion of Ukraine and Gaza war, the Tigray war, the Sudanese civil war, and the deterioration of China–United States relations.
+As of 2023, 14% of people in the world live within five kilometers of violent conflict; the highest number of ongoing conflicts across various regions than at any point since World War II.

-Malnourishment and poverty are still widespread globally, but fewer people live in the most extreme forms of poverty.
-In 1990, approximately one-in-four people were malnourished, and nearly 36% of the world's population lived in extreme poverty; by 2015, these numbers had dropped to approximately one-in-eight and 10%, respectively.
+Poverty is still widespread globally, but fewer people live in the most extreme forms of poverty.
+In 1990, 37.9% of the world's population lived in extreme poverty; by 2022, this had dropped to just 9%.

-The Facebook–Cambridge Analytica data scandal drew international attention to the possible adverse effects of social media in influencing citizen's views, particularly regarding the 2016 United States presidential election.
+The Facebook–Cambridge Analytica data scandal drew international attention to the possible adverse effects of social media in influencing citizens' views, particularly regarding the 2016 United States presidential election.